nhunt16/deepfaketraining.com/Short training program.md

 ### MODULE 5 — Short Practice Exercise (10–15 minutes)

-4–6 prepared clips (mix real, synthetic, and replay)
-For each clip, checkboxes for:
+Play clips (mix of real and synthetic) from Part 1 · Warmup from deepfaketraining.net For each clip, checkboxes for:

 1. Real or synthetic?